-Private credit/GDP and recovery rate are positively related with goals-of-insolvency and both statistically significant at the 1% level, also controlling by log (GDP per capita).
-In this case, for each point increased in the insolvency efficiency, private credit and recovery rate increase by 0.95% of GDP and 0.83 cents on the dollar respectively.
-To exemplify the impact of an improvement in bankruptcy efficiency, let us consider a case where Brazil (24) increases its insolvency efficiency until the Latin American average (46).
-Its interestrate spread will fall approximately 3% (7% in relative terms), and its private credit and creditors' recovery rate raises by 22% (credit market expands in 60%) and 17.6 cents on the dollar respectively.
-If the Latin America average increases to OECD level (80), its interest-rate spread falls 4% (33% in relative terms), its private credit and recovery rate increases by 31% and 24.8 cents on the dollar respectively (both increase approximately 93% in relative terms).
+To exemplify the impact of an improvement in bankruptcy efficiency, let us consider a case where Brazil (24) increases its insolvency efficiency up to the Latin American average (46).
+Its interest-rate spread will fall approximately 3% (7% in relative terms), and its private credit and creditors' recovery rate rises by 19.79% (credit market expands in 55%) and 17.6 cents on the dollar respectively.
+If the Latin America average increases to OECD level (80), its interest-rate spread falls 4% (33% in relative terms), its private credit and recovery rate increases by 32.77% and 24.8 cents on the dollar respectively (approximately 97% and 93% respectively in relative terms).